 That’s not what this post is about either.

 Is it just me?
-Or are human beings inherently selfish?
+Or are humans inherently selfish?
 (Or I guess the big buzzword these days is “entitled.”)

 Maybe we’re just born that way.
 Maybe it’s about survival: we come programmed as self-centered beings to ensure our needs are met and we stay alive.